manloloy/ECE205Course/CourseNotes/01a-Unix-Linux.md

    3. Type your uhusername in the username section
    4. Make sure the port is 22
    5. Start the session.

 ---
-## Setting Up Ubuntu Desktop in a Virtual Machine
+## Setting Up Ubuntu Desktop in a Virtual Machine (Do this sometime in the first week.
+Ask your Instructor and TA for help)

 You will download a pre-built **Ubuntu Virtual Machine**.
 This avoids VPN setup issues and ensures all students work in the same environment.